-Pot a Gold Adventures provided horseback riding in Golden Gate Park and McLaren Park during the spring of 2017, and riding was available in Golden Gate Park until June 30, 2017.
+Pot a Gold Adventures provided horseback riding in Golden Gate Park and McLaren Park during the spring and summer of 2017.

-We were hoping horseback rides would become a permanent fixture, but it looks like that isn't going to happen, not this year anyway.
-They may be back next summer; it hasn't been decided yet.
+We were hoping horseback rides would become a permanent fixture, but it looks like that isn't going to happen.
+They didn't return for the summer of 2018 and the future status is unknown at this point.

 Horses were available at the Equitation Field on Chain of Lakes Drive, in Golden Gate Park, and a guide took riders on a trip through the park trails.

 The horses and guides were the same as the ones up in San Francisco's Camp Mather in the Sierras every summer. (potagoldadventures.com)

 By Bus or Muni: